-- The permissible maximal measuring frequency is low for analog multimeters while it is quite high of digital meters.
+- The permissible maximal measuring frequency is low for analog multimeters while it is quite high for digital meters.

-- To represent reverse polarity, in analog meter, the pointer deflects towards left.
+- To represent reverse polarity, an analog meter, the pointer deflects towards the left.
 While in digital multimeter, the reverse polarity is indicated by a negative sign.

 So, from this discussion, we can conclude that a multimeter alone performs the operation of ammeter, voltmeter, and ohmmeter as it can individually provide the values of all the quantities that are separately given by all these three instruments.